 PRO: This diet removes specific carbohydrates (polysaccharides, some oligosaccharides, disaccharides and polyols) and has been shown to be effective in healing IBD.
 It uses a system of “legal/illegal” foods and recommends very strict adherence.
 This can be helpful in avoiding confusion about what one should/shouldn’t eat and can relieve many symptoms in those with SIBO.

 CON: High FODMAP foods are included in this diet and may still trigger symptoms in some people with SIBO.
-Long-term strict adherence to any restrictive diet can have negative physical, social and emotional ramifications.
+I don’t generally recommend this diet because of the “fanatical adherence” standards set by many in the SCD community.
+I also find their legal/illegal list of foods to be Long-term strict adherence to any restrictive diet can have negative physical, social and emotional ramifications.

 PRO: GAPs is a modification of SCD and has a larger focus on fermented food and juicing as well as other food differences.
 It is used to treat those on the autism spectrum and some also find it helpful with SIBO.